maxpfandl/SpotifyPlexSync/README.md

 Only one specific playlist is synced

-### Full sync
+### Full sync*

 `SpotifyPlexSync all`

-Read all your playlists in your library and sync them:
+Read all your playlists in your library and sync them.

-This needs a system with a browser for authentication, so scripting is not possible.

-### Extract
+### Extract*

 `SpotifyPlexSync extract`

 Read all your playlists in your library and show the id's and title in the console.
 Useful for initial configuration.

-This also needs a system with a browser for authentication.
+*This needs a system with a browser for authentication, so scripting is not possible AND you need to configure http://localhost:5000/callback as redirect URL in your Spotify App.
+Not suited for scripted usage.